Juohmaru94/Short-url/README.md

 4. Click the "Shorten" button
 5. If the URL is valid, the shortened link will be displayed along with a success message.
 If the URL is invalid, a warning message will be displayed.

-*Alternatively, try out the app by visiting the live site at [insert live site URL here].*
+*Alternatively, try out the app by visiting the live site at makemeshort.netlify.app.*

 **Contributing**
 If you would like to contribute to this project, please follow these steps: